ludwig-austermann/typst-funarray/examples/doc.typ

 `take_while(h, x => x < 1) = `#take_while(h, x => x < 1)

 `skip_while(h, x => x < 1) = `#skip_while(h, x => x < 1)

+= Unsafe functions
+The core functions are defined in `funarray_unsafe.typ`.
+However, assertions are not there.
+Still, if being cautious, one can use the imported `funarray_unsafe` module in `funarray(.typ)`.
+All function names are the same.